New Jersey Devils: 2001–2007: Third Cup and lockout

 In the 2003–04 season, Brodeur took home the Vezina Trophy again.
 Despite losing team captain Scott Stevens in the 38th game of the season to a concussion, the Devils finished second in the Atlantic Division with 100 points.
-With the sixth seed in the Stanley Cup playoffs, the Devils lost to the Philadelphia Flyers four games to one.
+With the sixth seed in the Stanley Cup playoffs, the Devils lost in the conference quarterfinals to the Philadelphia Flyers four games to one.
 In March 2004, near the end of the season, Lehman Brothers executive Jeff Vanderbeek purchased a controlling interest from Puck Holdings and resigned from Lehman Brothers to assume full-time ownership.
 He had been a minority owner since the 2000 sale.
 Like Puck Holdings/YankeeNets, Vanderbeek largely left the Devils in Lamoriello's hands.

 Vanderbeek was a strong proponent of the proposed arena in Newark, which first received funding from the city council during Puck Holdings' ownership in 2002.
 After legal battles over both eminent domain and the city's financial participation in the arena project, the final deal was approved by council in October 2004, during the early months of the lockout, and the groundbreaking occurred almost exactly a year later.
 Nonetheless, in January 2006, financial issues threatened to halt the deal, as the Devils did not provide the city with a required letter of credit until the last possible day.

 Though construction was well underway, in late summer 2006, new Mayor of Newark Cory Booker promised to reevaluate the deal and considered backing out.
 In October, Booker conceded there would be "a first-class arena built in the city of Newark, whether we like it or not," and soon after the Devils struck a deal including both property and monetary givebacks that appeased city officials.
 The arena, which was named the Prudential Center when Newark-based Prudential Financial purchased naming rights in early 2007, opened shortly after the start of the 2007–08 season.